 Valve locations and instructions for turning on your system vary depending on the manufacturer of your sprinkler system.
-Always consult your manual for the specific instructions for your irrigation equipment.
-This manual will also delineate what tools your might need for the job.
+Always consult your manual for specific instructions for your irrigation equipment.
+This manual will also delineate what tools you might need for the job.

 Remove the Sprinkler Heads